 Solid and sturdy ergonomic handle with non-slip grip helps keep the grater steady.
-Elongated grooves provide a greater cutting surface to create more grated produce.
+Elongated grooves provide a greater cutting surface.
 We love the detachable bottom lid, which keeps your shreds in place until you're ready.

 Offers a small and large grating size, but could do with a medium one.

 Well-made from sturdy stainless steel.
 The handle has a comfortable grip that's easy to hold firmly while you grate.
 The range of shred sizes, plus the slicing option gives you plenty of choice, whether you're grating cheese or prepping veggies.

 Some users find the grater to rust quickly if not dried properly after use.

 Lock the graters together for a stand-up grater perfect for use on the cutting board, or detach them to grate directly over your meal or into a pan.
 The secure non-slip rubber grip handle is comfortable to use.

 Some users find the grater to be too dull for their hard cheese.

 We love this grater's convenience.
 Grate your produce right into the storage container and use the snap on lid to keep any excess fresh while stored in the fridge.
 Comes with a coarse grater and fine grater.